wiryls/cube-collection/README.md

   - Red + Green + Blue -> Nothing happends
 - Cubes with the same kind (except white) merge when hitting each other.

-## Known issues

-- Color pattern may not friendly to some color blindness.

 ## About this repository

 ### Run